kubermatic/docs/content/kubermatic/master/guides/monitoring_logging_alerting/user_cluster/user_guide/_index.en.md

 ## Recording Rules & Alerting Rules

 KKP User Cluster MLA supports Prometheus-compatible rules for metrics and logs.
-The table on the “User Cluster Prometheus Rules” tab can be used to manage both recording rules and alerting rules:
+The table on the “User Cluster Recording & Alerting Rules” tab can be used to manage both recording rules and alerting rules:

 ![KKP UI - Alerting Rules](/img/kubermatic/master/monitoring/user_cluster/ui_alert_rules.png)